 Keep them under observation to ensure they continue to breathe normally.

 If someone is not breathing normally, call 999 and start cardiopulmonary resuscitation (CPR) straight away.

 Common accidents and emergencies

 Here are some of the most common injuries that may need emergency treatment in the UK and information about how to deal with them.

 Anaphylaxis (or anaphylactic shock) is a severe allergic reaction that can occur after an insect sting or eating certain foods.

 The adverse reaction can be very fast, occurring within seconds or minutes of coming into contact with the substance the person is allergic to (allergen).

 During anaphylactic shock, it may be difficult for the person to breathe, as their tongue and throat may swell, obstructing their airway.

-Call 999 or 112 immediately if you think someone is experiencing anaphylactic shock.
+Call 999 immediately if you think someone is experiencing anaphylactic shock.